System Managed Identity in Storage Queue PowerShell Azure Functions

 The Azure Functions runtime supports triggers and bindings for Azure Queue storage.
 The Azure Queue storage trigger lets you respond to new messages in a queue.
 When a message is added to the queue, the runtime invokes your function.

-First thing you will need to do, is enable the System Managed Identity of the Azure Function.
+The first thing you will need to do is enable the System Managed Identity of the Azure Function.

 Once that has been completed, we can assign the required roles to the Storage account that contains the queue.

-Because we are going to assigning the permissions to a Storage account, we can do this directly through the Azure Portal at the Function App System Managed identity location.
+Because we are going to assign the permissions to a Storage account, we can do this directly through the Azure Portal at the Function App System Managed identity location.

-Once permissions, have been granted, in our Azure Function App, we will need to create some Connection variables, which will be used by our Function App.
+Once permissions have been granted in our Azure Function App, we will need to create some Connection variables, which our Function App will use.

 In the Function App, under Settings, go to Environment variables.